WebXDAO/start-here/README.md

 ## 📚 Blockchain for beginners

-If you are new to this path, visit the [blockchain-dev-path](https://github.com/web3community/blockchain-dev-path) repository.
+If you are new to this path, visit the [Blockchain Dev Path](https://github.com/web3community/blockchain-dev-path) repository.

 ### Don't forget to join our Discord server 💜